vikashkumar3586/Basic-Calculator/README.md

 # Basic-Calculator
-This is a basic calculator using Java which perform basic calculations
+This is a basic calculator using Java which perform basic calculations.